Who are the People of the Cook Islands?© CookIslandsPocketGuide.com

 Cook Islands Town Population

-While the population of Rarotonga’s urban centres is steadily growing, around 4,900 people live in the Avarua district, most of the population live in districts and sub-districts/tribal lands locally known as “tapere”.
+While the population of Rarotonga’s urban centres is steadily growing, around 4,900 people live in the Avarua district.
+Most of the population lives in districts and sub-districts, or tribal lands, locally known as tapere.
 Learn more about the most populated in The 5 Biggest Towns & Villages in Rarotonga & the Cook Islands.

 Cook Islanders Overseas

 Many Cook Islanders migrate overseas, particularly to New Zealand and Australia.
-There are more Cook Islanders living in New Zealand and Australia than there are in the Cook Islands.
+More Cook Islanders are now living in New Zealand and Australia than there are in the Cook Islands.

 The Cook Islander Lifestyle

 To oversimplify, the Cook Islander lifestyle surrounds family and extended family.
-It is not unusual for children to live with grandparents, nieces and nephews and why locals often call fellow Cook Islanders “mamas”, “papas” and “aunties”.
-Hell, even you as a visitor might be called “aunty” or “uncle” by a local kid, but don’t worry, you haven’t just adopted a small child; making you feel welcome is all part of the Cook Islander psyche.
+It is not unusual for children to live with grandparents, nieces, nephews and why locals often call fellow Cook Islanders “mamas”, “papas” and “aunties”.
+Hell, even you, as a visitor, might be called “aunty” or “uncle” by a local kid, but don’t worry; you haven’t just adopted a small child.
+Making you feel welcome is all part of the Cook Islander psyche.

 Another aspect of the Cook Islander lifestyle is enjoying grand ceremonies, especially feasting.
-Many Cook Islanders travel overseas to work, living pretty much Western lifestyles.
+Many Cook Islanders travel overseas to work, adopting Western lifestyles.
 But when they come home, it’s usually to spend time relaxing with family in their little paradise.
-Industries in the Cook Islands, on the other hand, mostly surround tropical horticulture and tourism.
+Industries in the Cook Islands, on the other hand, are primarily centred on tropical horticulture and tourism.

 Of course, there’s a lot more to the Cook Islander lifestyle and psyche, so take a look at A Traveller’s Guide to the Cook Islands Culture to learn more.